ankane/strong_migrations/README.md

 For safety, this option only affects development and test environments.
 In other environments, the actual server version is always used.

-If your app has multiple databases with different versions, with Rails 6.1+, you can use: [unreleased]
+If your app has multiple databases with different versions, with Rails 6.1+, you can use:

 ```ruby
 StrongMigrations.target_version = {primary: 13, catalog: 15}